bobmacneal/simple-hooks/README.md

 ---
 ![users UsersList component](https://github.com/bobmacneal/simple-hooks/blob/master/src/images/UsersList.png)

+[Material-UI](https://material-ui.com/) React components are used for design and functional simplicity.

 ### Custom Hook

 A React custom hook `useAxiosGetItems` is demonstrated.
 The custom hook uses [axios](https://github.com/axios/axios) to request search results from the [Hacker News search API](https://hn.algolia.com/api). `useAxiosGetItems` is referenced by a service layer function called `searchHackerNews`.
 The custom hook returns search results, a loading boolean for a progress indicator, and any HTTP errors that occur during the request: `return {listItems, loading, error}`.